Juancho432/Kerb3ruX/README.md

 ## Features

 - Reverse Shell
-- Screenshot and Screen Recording (WIP)
+- Screenshot and Screen Recording
-- Microphone Recording (WIP)
+- Microphone Recording
-- Take Photos and Videos from Camera (WIP)
+- Take Photos and Videos from Camera
 - Upload and Download Files (WIP)

 ## How to Compile